Table of Contents

 Rather than replacing staff roles with student workers, higher education leaders must constantly assess where peers have a distinct advantage as either messengers for key information, educators about resources, or providers of direct support.
 Where that advantage is absent and whenever students face particularly difficult challenges, peer support should remain supplemental to professional mental health care.

-Born This Way Foundation’s qualitative study found that 80% of peer counselors say they received, at minimum, a fair amount of training.
+The qualitative study by Born This Way Foundation and the Mary Christie Institute found that 80% of peer counselors say they received, at minimum, a fair amount of training.
 Nearly half said they received a great deal of training.
 Fifty-four percent received training through their campus counseling center, while 29% said they received peer counseling training through an outside program.
 A smaller percentage (16%) underwent a mix of on-campus and off-campus training.
 These wide-ranging stats demonstrate the importance of developing clear policies and procedures around training so peer counselors are well-equipped to understand their support role, know how to respond to students who are in distress, and know when a student may need to be referred to a professional.

 One example of an effective student learning program is offered by The Jed Foundation (JED) – a nonprofit that protects emotional health and prevents suicide for our nation’s teens and young adults – giving them the skills and support they need to thrive.
 They offer a peer learning experience called You Can Help a Friend – a workshop that equips students to recognize and respond to signs of distress in their peers.

 Bringing virtual health care and peer support programs together